BhavikSheth/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: Wednesday 18th January 2016

+**Today's Progress:** Started working on the Eloquent JavaScript Book.
+Got through the first chapter.
+Also solved one challenge from the Advanced Algorithm Section.

+**Thoughts:** Missed out on a week of coding.
+Don't feel good about it but there wasn't much I could do about it unfortunately.
+Back again now and hopefully can go on a long streak without any breaks.

+**Link(s) to work:** [Exact Change Challenge FCC](https://www.freecodecamp.com/challenges/exact-change)

 ### Day 5: Wednesday 11th January 2016

 **Today's Progress:** Fixed bugs in my code and made some design changes.